Wisdom Tooth Extractions – Kent, WA

 The wisdom teeth, also known as the third molars, are usually the last teeth to come in, erupting in the late teens and early twenties.
 In some people, these teeth cause no problems, but in many others, they can lead to severe oral health issues unless they are not removed.
 If you or your child are experiencing pain in the back of the mouth or jaw, then problematic wisdom teeth might be to blame.
-At Kent Dental Clinic, our team has the training to perform safe, gentle wisdom teeth extractions in Kent without having to refer patients to an unfamiliar specialist.
+At Complete Dental Care, our dentistry team has the training to perform safe, gentle wisdom tooth extractions in Kent, WA without having to refer patients to an unfamiliar specialist.
 Contact us today to learn more!

 Why Do Wisdom Teeth Need to Be Removed?

 Most people simply do not have enough room in the jaw to accommodate wisdom teeth.
 As a result, these molars can become impacted, or stuck, in the gums since there is not a clear path for them to erupt.
 They often push against the gums and teeth, causing consistent pain toward the back of the jaw.
 Additionally, these teeth can come in at awkward angles – sometimes even sideways!
 Left untreated, they can push other teeth out of alignment and even lead to infections.
-Rather than letting it get that far, we’ll typically recommend a wisdom teeth removal in Kent at the first sign of trouble.
+Rather than letting it get that far, our emergency dentist in Kent, WA typically recommends wisdom teeth removal at the first sign of trouble.

-What Can I Expect During a Wisdom Teeth Extraction?
+What Can I Expect During a Wisdom Tooth Extraction?

 In most cases, you’ll be given sedation to help you relax before and during the procedure.
 Once your mouth is numb and you’re sufficiently sedated, we make incisions in your gums to access the wisdom teeth.
 If the teeth are impacted, we may need to break up the teeth and some of the surrounding bone into smaller pieces and remove them one at a time.
 Then, the site is cleaned, the wound is stitched up, and gauze pads are placed over the area to control bleeding and help with blood clotting.